Best Ointment for Pressure Sores at Home: What Actually Helps Bed Sores Heal Faster

 Soothing botanical extracts

-Calendula, comfrey, peppermint, sage, tea tree, and thuja extracts help comfort irritated skin and support a clean environment.
+Calendula, comfrey, peppermint, sage, tea tree, and thuja extracts help comfort irritated skin and support skin comfort and cleanliness.

 Activated Minerals®